 - Western pygmy rattlesnake (Sistrurus miliarius streckeri)

 Pygmy rattlesnakes are a small variety of rattler.
-These snakes are founding the Southeast of the US and range from North Carolina to Florida.
+These snakes are found in the Southeast of the US and range from North Carolina to Florida.
 They are found as far west as Oklahoma and Texas.
 They are not very dangerous to humans.
 They don’t give a lot of venom in a bite, so even if one does strike, it’s unlikely to be fatal.
 However, you should still seek medical care if you get bitten.

 - Scientific name: Sistrurus miliarius